zhangzhongnan928/Sign-in-with-NFT-Tapp/README.md

-# Sign in with NFT - The Future of Decentralized Authentication
+# Sign in with NFT: Account NFT Tapps - The Future of Decentralized Authentication

 ## Introduction